YuCodes/2DAutoSlambot/README.md

-# 2DAutoSlambot
+# 2D Autonomous Slam Rover
-2D Slam Bot , which uses skid steer drive, gmapping and amcl for mapping and navigation
+2D Slam Bot , which uses skid steer drive, gmapping and adaptive monte carlo localization for mapping and navigation

 you will need following dependancies to successfully run the launch files